gstlearn/gstlearn/r/README.md

 Note :

+* If you plan to generate the documentation, add `-DBUILD_DOXYGEN=ON` to the first cmake command above.
 * If you experience the following issue: `Error: ERROR: no permission to install to directory...`, we suggest you to run the `install.packages` command above (at least one time).
 This will create a *personal R library folder* having writing permissions.

 ### Execute Non-regression Tests